 Nominated for a Best Female Performance Offie Award for her performance, and granted special permission from the Roosevelt Estate to use Eleanor's writings, Alison Skilbeck's one-woman show explores the public and hidden life of one of the most extraordinary women of the 20th century.

-After the performance, Alison Skilbeck will be in conversation with Professor Jo Fox, Directorof the Institute of Historical Research, reflecting on the challenges of capturing historical figures on stage and of representing the past through performance.
+After the performance, Alison Skilbeck was in conversation with Professor Jo Fox, Director of the Institute of Historical Research, where she reflected on the challenges of capturing historical figures on stage and of representing the past through performance.

-This event is supported by the BAAS / US Embassy Small Grants Programme.
+This event was supported by the BAAS / US Embassy Small Grants Programme.